 In Lanza, your challenge is the wind since the average wind speed is about 11mp/h or 18km/h throughout the year.
 Suited for learning how to use the bunch!

 You can watch the volcanic landscape as you pedal.
 These roads have some major climbs among them we can mention Monte Corona which is about 10km at 4 percent, and Femes featuring three different ascent options around 5 to 6 percent.

 Note: Sorry if you don’t want a ride preceded by swimming and followed by running.
-This island is the home to one the most established triathlon races inside Europe, meaning Ironman Lanzarote.
+This island is the home to one of the most established triathlon races inside Europe, meaning Ironman Lanzarote.
 The bike course is 182 km long and includes 2,551 meters of climbing and it could be followed by a run or swim at any time.

 This region is popular among both amateurs and pros and is the largest of Spain’s Balearic Islands.
 Cyclists mostly stay in Alcudia or Port de Pollença.

 Another reason why Mallorca is a popular biking destination is the perfectly distributed terrain.
-There are rolling foothills, many flat lands and demanding climbs of 10 to 20 km including Puig Major, Sa Calobra and Coll de Soller.
+There are rolling foothills, many flatlands, and demanding climbs of 10 to 20 km including Puig Major, Sa Calobra, and Coll de Soller.

 Note: There is an annual Mallorca 312 which takes over the island.
 You are able to choose among 312, 225, or 167 km routes.
 Although the longest route used to circle around the island, it runs across the North and West and avoids Palma allows the closed road sections.
-Make sure to apply for this event in advanced since it quickly will become sold out.
+Make sure to apply for this event in advance since it quickly will become sold out.